About Coconino County

 Base jumpers (Source: Wikimedia Commons)

-As we made the rather long drive from Flagstaff to Cameron and then onto the Reservation land, the four subjects were spotted by the helicopter, climbing out of the canyon ... as in, hand-over-hand.
-They had left their gear--parachutes, camera equipment, etc.--at the bottom.
+As we made the rather long drive from Flagstaff to Cameron and then onto Navajo Reservation land, the four subjects were spotted by the helicopter, climbing out of the canyon... as in, hand-over-hand climbing.
+They had left their gear, including parachutes and camera equipment, at the bottom.
 They were also very dehydrated.
-As SAR was en route, still thinking we'd need to go down to help them out, the helicopter dropped (or lowered? not sure) water to the men.
+As SAR was en route, still thinking we'd need to go down to help them out, the helicopter dropped (or lowered... not sure) water to the men.

-After waiting to meet up with the four shirtless and, as far as I saw, shoeless jumpers so our Coordinator could take a report, around SAR turned and headed for home.
+After waiting to meet up with the four shirtless and shoeless jumpers so our coordinator could take a report, SAR headed for home.
 I got in sometime around midnight, making it a 19-hour day of SAR with a lotta sittin'.

 The Little Colorado River meets up with the Colorado River in Grand Canyon